lyokato/sinatra-formkeeper/README.md

 And you should set multiple target fields.
 And one constraint like (:same => true), or (:any => true).

-:same and :any are called as 'Combination Constraint' For this purpose, formkeeper provides you a simple way to do same things.
+:same and :any are called as *Combination Constraint* For this purpose, formkeeper provides you a simple way to do same things.

 ```ruby